 “Application of a very thick moisturizer as soon as you get out of the bath or shower and then one more time per day will help keep your skin feeling nice and smooth,” Dr. Angela Lamb, director of the Westside Mount Sinai Dermatology Faculty Practice in New York City

 Told huffpost.
 “Sometimes layering an oil on your face and body prior to a cream-based moisturizer will help trap in the hydration.”

 Wear Sunscreen (Even if it’s not sunny)

-Not sure why sunscreen is only looked up to in Summertime.
-But even if you can’t see the sun, the suns UV rays can permeate through the clouds.
+Sunscreen is not only for summer, it's just as important in the winter.
+Even if you can’t see the sun, the suns UV rays can permeate through the clouds.

 According to the skincancer foundation, snow reflects the sunrays up to 80 percent.

 Your gut drives the stability of your body.
-So eating right can’t be skipped (sorry, pizza and wine)
+So eating right can’t be skipped (sorry, pizza and wine nights)

 You can do everything right but if you don’t feed your body right.
 Nothing will work.
 Nutrition is hands down a priority.

 "Sometimes when skin is very dry, it can be helped by foods or supplements that contain omega-3 or omega-6 fatty acids, such as fish oil and flaxseed oil," says Barbara R. Reed, MD, a dermatologist in private practice at Denver Skin Clinic.